Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 First, select the folder containing the test cases desired.
 You can then select the checkboxes of the individual test cases that you want to add to the test set (note: clicking the checkbox in the header row of the table will select ever test case in the currently selected folder).
 Once you have selected the desired items, click the "***Save***" button to add them to the test set.

 As discussed above in [Overview - Parameters](#overview-parameters), test cases can have parameters defined with specific values.
-These are created on the [Test Case details page(#modal-inWaiting-footer).
+These are created on the [Test Case details page](Test-Case-Management.md#test-case-details).
 If you need to specify different values for a parameter for different test cases in the test set, you can override both any default parameter values and any test set parameter values.
 To do so, click "Edit Parameters" for the required test case in this view.
 You can do this by either select the checkbox of a test set and click "Edit Parameters" at the top of the section, or right-click on the test case and choose "Edit Parameters":

 ![](img/Test_Case_Management_225.png)